RasulAlakbarli/Intel-image-classification/README.md

 # Results
 ### AlexNet
-After training, 95% train and 85% (temporarily) validation accuracy scores were obtained.
+Results of 85% train and 85% validation accuracies were obtained.
 Model contains total of 30 million parameters.

 ### ResNet
-Coming soon...😉
+Results of 85% train and 71% validation accuracies were obtained.
+During training, inconsistencies in validation accuracy were observed.
+The model will be improved.
+Model contains total of 23 million parameters.

 ### VGG-16
 Coming soon...😉